khacoder/canuck-cp/readme.txt

 * Class Canuck_Custom_Radio_Image_Control incorporates code from
   The Kirki Customizer Framework, Copyright Aristeides Stathopoulos (@aristath), Licensed under the terms of the GNU GPL, Version 2 (or later).
-* Woocommerce WordPress Plugin, Copyright 2015 by the contributors
+* ClassicPress Plugin, Copyright 2015 by the contributors
   License: GPLv3 License URI: https://www.gnu.org/licenses/gpl-3.0.html
-  Contributors: automattic, mikejolley, jameskoster, claudiosanches, claudiulodro, kloon, rodrigosprimo, jshreve, coderkevin
+  Contributors: automattic, mikejolley, jameskoster, claudiosanches, claudiulodro, kloon, rodrigosprimo, jshreve, coderkevin Note that this plugin is forked from WooCommerce

 == Installation ==
 * Upload to the themes directory of your wordpress setup.
 Ensure all sub directories are maintained.